NickChecan/SAP-Business-Service/README.md

 Learn more at https://cap.cloud.sap/docs/get-started/

-Node version: 8.11.3 (Use n or nvm to manage node versions) cds init <project name> (To create the project) npm i --save sqlite3 (Use on the project folder to install sqlite3 for local tests) npm i (Use on the project folder to install the dependencies) cds watch (To run the project)
+Node version: 8.11.3 (Use n or nvm to manage node versions)
+- cds init my-bookshop (To create the project)
+- npm i --save sqlite3 (Use on the project folder to install sqlite3 for local/persistent tests)
+- npm i (Use on the project folder to install the dependencies)
+- cds watch (To run the project locally)
+- cds deploy --to sqlite:db/my-bookshop.db (Deploy to sqlite for a persistent database)
+- sqlite3 db/my-bookshop.db -cmd .dump (Show executed commands)
+- sqlite3 db/my-bookshop.db (Connect to the local environment database)